 Now comes the era of Steve Perry.
 Wow.
 Where do you even begin?
-Perry has written a handful of Conan novels and is typically considered somewhere between a B or C grade character author.
-I may even venture to say, well pulp fiction hack.
+Perry has written a handful of Conan novels and is typically considered less than stellar within the legion of Conan fans.
 Where De Camp and Carter's stuff is written fairly well...Perry is just flat out lifeless.
 His scenes go off into so many tangents that I literally had to jot down notes as I had no idea which character was alive, dead or somewhere in between.
 At the end of the day none of it really mattered as this whole book went absolutely nowhere.

 'Conan The Defiant' was released by the Tor brand in 1987.
 I downloaded the book for iPad and thankfully didn't spend a hard earned dollar on this one.
 The book finds our hero shortly after he has left the cave of 'The Thing In The Crypt'.
 His wandering path leads him to the aid of Engh, an Oblate priest who is fighting off enemies using only a staff.
 Conan is intrigued and eventually the two are friends back at Engh's temple.
 There is a tussle, Engh is dead and Conan is off to right the wrong in the traditional vengeance formula.